Mean field games with incomplete information: Introduction

 \section{Introduction}

-This paper is interested in Mean Field Games (MFG in short) in which the players do not have a complete information on the repartition of the other players in the state space.
+This paper is interested in Mean Field Games (MFGs) in which the players do not have a complete information on the distribution of the other players in the state space.
 Namely they are mostly unable to observe each other and have only an a priori on the initial distribution of players.
 This type of MFG leads to new mathematical questions which are partially solved here.

-MFG have attracted quite a lot of attention since the seminal work \citep{lasry2007mean,lions2007cours}.
+MFGs have attracted quite a lot of attention since the seminal work \citep{lasry2007mean,lions2007cours}.
 They are differential games involving non-atomic agents.
-MFG arise in a wide variety of modeling context such as Economics \citep{krusell1998income,achdou2017income}, financial engineering \citep{carmona2020applications}, epidemiology \citep{hubert2018nash} or Telecommunications \citep{bertucci2018transmit}.
+MFG arise in a wide variety of modeling context such as economics \citep{krusell1998income,achdou2017income}, financial engineering \citep{carmona2020applications}, epidemiology \citep{hubert2018nash} or telecommunications \citep{bertucci2018transmit}.
 For a vast majority of the existing literature, it is always assumed that all the players have a complete information on the MFG, i.e. they can observe at any time the state and action of each player.
 In this paper, cases in which all the information is not available to the players are studied.

 Several authors have studied problems in which the players do not know directly their individual state but only have some partial information on it, see for instance \citep{sen2016mean,sen2019mean,firoozi2020epsilon} for detailed studies of such cases.
 P.-L. Lions studied a MFG in which all the players are learning an unknown parameter of the model.
+The paper \citep{shmaya} also addresses the question of learning/playing at the same time.
 These setups are different from the one we study here.
 The closest work to ours in terms of models is \citep{casgrain2018mean} in which the authors studied a MFG in which the players do not know the controls of the other players, only the effect they have (as a whole) on their objective function.
 This last work relies mostly on the fact that their model is semi-explicitly solvable.
+We can also mention the work \citep{bergault} which studies questions of information in a major-minor type setting.
+Independently of MFG, transport problems on the set of probability measures over probability measures have attracted attention recently, see for instance \citep{korba,pinzi,pinzi2}.

 The rest of the paper is organized as follows.
 A presentation of the MFG model and a quick discussion on the structure of information in MFG is first.
 The rest of the paper is divided in two parts which constitute the core of the paper.
 The first one is concerned with a case in which the players have an incomplete initial information and do not gain any information with time.
 The second one is devoted to the situation in which the players do not observe the state of the other players but have complete information on all the payments.